 Well-being needs to go beyond benefits and perks offered by HR.
 It needs to be about the culture, which Fisher firmly believes everyone has a role in building and maintaining.
-Take wellness and well-being programmes, for example.
-There is a better chance of employees using them if leaders openly demonstrate how they apply the programmes in their lives.
+Take wellness and well-being programs, for example.
+There is a better chance of employees using them if leaders openly demonstrate how they apply the programs in their lives.
 Without that, “employees don’t feel like they have permission to take advantage of what’s being provided to them – and that comes down to culture.”

 Henry brings up personal time off as a perfect example of well-being as culture, leading by example, and supporting each other, in this case specifically by calling out bad behaviour.
 “If someone is on vacation, but decides to call in for a meeting because they feel dedicated to their colleagues, it’s important we call that out.
-If we don’t model good behaviour – like not calling in on holiday – others will feel similar pressure and the bad behaviour continues.
+If we don’t model good behaviour – like not calling in on vacation – others will feel similar pressure, and the bad behaviour continues.
 It’s not just top-down.”

 Well-being, says Deano, needs to be part of the day-to-day.
 “Some people may have a tendency to compartmentalise well-being and put it on a pedestal.
 As leaders, we have the responsibility to lead by example.”